Graduate Faculty

 2021.
 Framing Technical Editing as a Social Justice Opportunity Through Human-Centered Projects.
 International-Writing-Across-the-Curriculum Conference (IWAC), Fort Collins, CO.
 June. (with Stephanie Weidauer, student and co-author).
 Accepted.

-Mathison, M.A. (forthcoming).
+Mathison, M.A.
+(2021).
 Scientific Letters and Commentaries in their Social and Historical Contexts.
 Routledge Handbook of Scientific Communication.
 Cristina Hanganu-Bresch, Michael Zerbe, Gabriel Cutrufello, and Stefania Maci (Eds.).
 London: Routledge.

 Mathison, M. A. (2019) (Ed).
 Sojourning in Disciplinary Cultures: A Case Study of Teaching Writing in Engineering.
 Utah State University Press, Composition Studies Series.
 (10 chapters, 182 pages).